fantuz/QR-Rechnung/README.md

  - Script will tell you, if any variable is not being parsed "as expected" (--verbose)
  - Script does also some URLENCODE / HTMLESCAPING but exactness of input data is always a concern !
  - Given the same input data, the process will either always succeed and complete - through idempotent calss - or fail on a given state, surely becaue of a "format error"
- - The bits & bytes in the PDF file itself may change, as the generation is done by Postfinance backends and maybe subject to unannounced improvements.
+ - The "bits" in PDF file itself MAY change, as the generation is done by Postfinance backends and MAY be subject to unannounced improvements.
- - QR-code appereance may also change, but on this I have no statistics yet.
+ - QR-code vectorial appereance MAY  also change, but on this I have no statistics yet.

 Address management is one of the biggest challenges for every postal service in the world.
 Some countries do really put incredible effort in tracking updates, continuosly cleaning up their databases, even geolocalizing different borders (Swiss Post offers those coordinate archives publicly in some KML repo).
 (TB updated)